ASQ Biomedical Division Awards, Scholarships, and Grants

-The Marvin Rosenbaum Distinguished Service Award consists of a plaque or bowl suitably inscribed with the Awardee’s name and the year that the Award was presented, plus a cash honorarium of $500 or such other amount as the Biomedical Division Council shall determine, from time to time.
-The Division shall maintain a perpetual plaque engraved with the names of all Award winners and the year each received the Award, to be displayed at appropriate Division functions.
-Additional requirements are set forth on the application form
+The Marvin Rosenbaum Distinguished Service Award consists of a perpetual plaque inscribed with the Awardee’s name and the year that the Award was presented, plus a cash honorarium of $500 or such other amount as the Biomedical Division Council shall determine.
+The Division shall maintain the plaque engraved with the names of all Award winners and the year each received the Award, to be displayed at appropriate Division functions.
+Additional requirements are set forth on the application form.

 William J. Feingold Scholarship

 William J. Feingold was a past chair of the ASQ Biomedical Division (1992 - 1993).
 The ASQ Biomedical Division established the William J. Feingold Scholarship Program to further its vision of making quality in biomedical products and systems a global priority, an organizational imperative, and a personal ethic.